 The Importance Of Revision Materials For English Courses

 Revising for an English Literature GCSE is different for every pupil – unlike subjects like Mathematics or Science, there are no distinct theories or methods to learn by heart, nor is there a right or wrong answer in the exam.
 That is unfortunately why so many Literature students become lenient when it comes to revision and then wonder why they found it so hard to come up with responses during the exam.

 Although you may have read your set texts, the words written within those pages do not hold the key to reaching that A* grade.
 You need to back up your primary reading with the study of secondary resources and by displaying an original viewpoint.

-acknowledge the key themes and criticism surrounding the texts and then to show the examiner that you have interpreted what the author is trying to convey in your own way.
+The idea is to acknowledge the key themes and criticism surrounding the texts and then to show the examiner that you have interpreted what the author is trying to convey in your own way.

 A great grasp of the texts you have studied will carry you through your exam, but unless this is backed up by expertly written responses utilising key terminology, a clear understanding of the text in its cultural and historical contexts and a great command of grammar and vocabulary, you are unlikely to be awarded more than an average score.

 Being confident is key, but pupils must also be realistic.
 The only way that you are really going to understand the full picture of what is expected of you during your assessments is to consult the mark scheme, which effectively tells you what to learn before and what to do in the exam.

-exam technique!
 Where To Find Revision Materials For English Courses

 As with the English Language course, you can find a vast range of materials online or in stores to help you with exam practice.
 Edexcel allows you to purchase sample assessment materials via the Pearson Education website, meanwhile Eduqas has a digital booklet available offering specimen exam documents.
 If you are unsure where to access revision materials for your course, you can either ask your course leader or visit your exam board's website.

 Although English Literature is not for everyone, any student who develops a basic grasp of analysing texts and even just widens their horizons a little by reading more books will reap the rewards.

 Reading and writing are very important skills to have in any line of business and can be applied to many other subjects when it comes to education.
 Meanwhile, being able to analyse and interpret English is also a great way to improve your confidence when it comes to communication or research that you may need to apply in future.

 Similarly, English Literature can improve your employability as attaining a high grade proves to employers that you are able to positively apply yourself to a subject and commit to completing a course.
 To them, this means that they can bargain on you understanding your workload and being willing to put in lots of effort to get your job done.

-Even if you ultimately decide to enter the building trade, for example, communication is still undisputably vital as it promotes professionalism and the ability to understand others' needs or wants.
+Even if you ultimately decide to enter the building trade, for example, communication is still indisputably vital as it promotes professionalism and the ability to understand others' needs or wants.